 Working days are from Monday to Friday, with time for excursion to Gotland's rich heritage, or just relaxing, at weekends.
-At least 2 lectures per week on various subjects, from practical work in the field or laborative matters, to theoretical discussions of different matters will be included, not at least connected to the main aim of the project.
-The lectures are given mainly by lecturers from Uppsala University and Stockholm University.
+There will be lectures of various subjects, from practical work in the field or laborative matters, to theoretical discussions of different, not at least connected to the main aim of the project.
 A visit to the regional museum of Gotland, with its rich Viking Heritage, is included in the programme.

 Accommodation with full board will be in a beautifully situated old school house in the southern part of the island, in the municipality Hemse, some 45 minutes from Visby and 20 minutes from the coast.
 Visby is a World Heritage site, with well preserved medieval houses, a town wall and streets etc. Travel to the excavation site will be arranged by the school.
 One can also choose to have own arrangement when it comes to accommodations and local transports.